CatswillDesu/zephyr-integration-poc/README.md

-# Prerequsites to make project up and running:
+# Prerequisites to make project up and running:

-## Fill in .env vraiables with your own data
+## Fill in .env variables with your own data

 - Create new .env file in project direcory folder and check .env.example